What to do in winter

 Please check individual attractions' websites for the most up-to-date opening times.

-Come the New Year, you'll find a number of attractions open for rainy day alternatives.
-There's daily openings for Castle Howard (grounds and Stable Courtyard), with the House open until 5 January 2020, Dalby Forest, Scarborough SEA LIFE Sanctuary and Ampleforth Abbey while Whitby Museum, Scarborough Art Gallery and Rotunda Museum are open every day except Mondays.
+Come the New Year, you'll find a number of attractions do open for rainy day alternatives.
+There's usually daily openings for Castle Howard (grounds and Stable Courtyard), Dalby Forest, Scarborough SEA LIFE Sanctuary and Ampleforth Abbey while Whitby Museum, Scarborough Art Gallery and Rotunda Museum are open every day except Mondays.

 There are weekend openings throughout January for Rievaulx Abbey, Whitby Abbey, Byland Abbey, Scarborough Castle, Mount Grace Priory, House and Gardens and our two National Park Centres at Sutton Bank and Danby.
 Elsewhere Helmsley Castle is open Fridays as well as the weekend.